darktable-org/dtdocs/content/module-reference/processing-modules/channel-mixer.md

 └  0.05  -0.05  1.00 ┘
 ```

-In this case it is useful to use a [parameteric mask](../../darkroom/masking-and-blending/masks/parametric.md) to limit the effect of the _channel mixer_ to just the problematic colors.
+In this case it is useful to use a [parametric mask](../../darkroom/masking-and-blending/masks/parametric.md) to limit the effect of the _channel mixer_ to just the problematic colors.

 A more intuitive take for what the _channel mixer_ sliders do: